-The core of Destiny’s school program is based on our Five Fingers of Violence Prevention Curriculum.
-Instructors are vetted and trained in the most effective ways to combine their movement disciplines with the tenets of the curriculum.
-Instructors meet bi-monthly in half-day sessions to review strategies, discuss solutions, and learn from one another the most effective ways to elicit peaceful change and positive growth for all their students.
-The program uses a combination of group-building games, violence prevention skills training and one or more movement disciplines to achieve powerful results.
+At the core of Destiny’s programs is our value system called the Warriors Code.
+All of our programs emphasize our organizational values: Love, Respect, Care, Responsibility, Honor and Peace.
+Our teaching artists are experts in their movement disciplines and receive ongoing professional development support and training.
+Teaching Artists meet monthly to review strategies, discuss solutions, and learn from one another the most effective ways to elicit peaceful change and positive growth for all their students.
+The program uses a combination of group-building games, violence prevention curriculum and movement disciplines to achieve powerful results.

-Hip Hop – Modern – African – Afro-Brazilian
+Hip Hop – African – Afro-Brazilian – Breakdancing- Rhythm and Movement

 School residencies can be customized to fit the needs of a particular school or district.
 We have recommended packages developed to achieve maximum results in a one to nine month time frame.
-Residency classes typically run for one to two hours and meet once or twice a week.
+Residency classes generally meet once or twice a week.
 The majority of our packages also include one or two school-based performances and two off-site performances, hosted by Destiny Arts Center.
 We have found that showcasing student work promotes motivation, confidence and accountability.

 Programs are most successful at schools that can make a large, open space available to our movement-based programs.
 Gyms, auditoriums, multipurpose rooms or large classrooms are preferred.
 Ideally, schools will also be able to provide equipment for their desired program, such as: a sound system, theater props/costumes or crash pads.
 However, these supplies can also be added to the program budget as needed.
 Finally, we recommend schools add Destiny T-shirts to their budget to help reinforce classroom values and camaraderie.